 One distinct advantage of the absolute Banzhaf power measure is its applicability to two-tier voting systems such as the Electoral College.
 The voting power of an individual voter depends on both his voting power in the simple majority election within the voter's state and the voting power of that state in the Electoral College itself.
 Since both voting power values can be interpreted as probabilities, they can be multiplied together to get the voter's overall two-tier voting power.
-That is to say, the a priori voting power of an individual voter in the Electoral College system (as it works in practice) is the probability that the voter casts a decisive vote in his state (given by the Inverse Square Root Rule) multiplied by the probability that the bloc of votes cast by the voter's state is decisive in the Electoral College (given by the calculations displayed in Table 1) or, as we may say informally, the probability of "double decisiveness."
+That is to say, the a priori voting power of an individual voter in the Electoral College system (as it works in practice) is the probability that the voter casts a decisive vote in his state (given by the Inverse Square Root Rule) multiplied by the probability that the bloc of votes cast by the voter's state is decisive in the Electoral College (given by the calculations displayed in Table 1) or, as we may say informally, the probability of 'double decisiveness.'

-Putting the Inverse Square Root Rule and the Penrose Limit Theorem together (and referring to the units in the second tier generically as "districts"), we can derive the following expectations pertaining to two-tier voting systems.
+Putting the Inverse Square Root Rule and the Penrose Limit Theorem together (and referring to the units in the second tier generically as 'districts'), we can derive the following expectations pertaining to two-tier voting systems.
 First, if the voting weight of districts is proportional to the number of voters in each, individual two-tier voting power increases proportionately with the square root of the number of voters in the voter's district.
 We call this the Banzhaf Effect.
-Second, if the voting power decreases proportionately with the square root of the population of the voter's district.
+Second, if the voting weight of districts is equal (regardless of the number of voters in each), individual two-tier voting power decreases proportionately with the square root of the population of the voter's district.
 We call this the Inverse Banzhaf Effect.
 Given the preceding considerations, we can anticipate the approximate results of Banzhaf calculations of individual two-tier voting power under the Electoral College to be as follows.